Noamiz/server-strategy/SYSTEM_SYNC.md

 - **Integration tests** (already started):
   - `/auth/...` endpoints via Supertest + Vitest.
+  - `/admin/users` read-only listing backed by the in-memory store.
   - Assert HTTP status codes and response shapes using shared DTOs from `common-strategy`.

 All PRs should keep: